deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> Table 1 presents the types of knowledge assessed in the CBT-QA dataset, provides example question-answer pairs for each type, and shows their distribution in the test set.
+> The table presents the different types of knowledge assessed in the CBT-QA dataset, example questions for each type, and their distribution in the test set.

 {{< table-caption >}}